survivejs/webpack-book/manuscript/loading/03_fonts.md

 npm install font-awesome --save
 ```

-Given Font Awesome doesn't define a `main` field in its *package.json* file, we'll need to point to it through a direct path instead of package name alone.
+Given Font Awesome doesn’t define a `main` field in its *package.json* file, we’ll need to point to it through a direct path instead of package name alone.

 Refer to Font Awesome as follows: